infor-design/enterprise/components/homepage/homepage.md

 ## Accessibility

-- The component respects element tab order which is important between the main containers.
+- The component respects element tab order which is important between the main containers

-## Code Tips

-- It is possible to toggle / view 3 or 4 columns depending on how much screen real estate you want to use.

 ## Keyboard Shortcuts

--   **Tab** Moves between the card sections
+-   <kbd>Tab</kbd> Moves between the card sections

 ## Upgrading from 3.X

--  Replaces the Tiles layout and is not compatible.
+-  Replaces the Tiles layout and is not compatible